WACTF/WACTF-development/README-Delivery.md

 Please use the above repository as a guide when setting up your own repository.
 However, a high level description of the structure is as follows:

 ### Repository Root
-The reporsitory root should only contain 1 file, and 1 or more folders, these are:
+The repository root should only contain 1 file, and 1 or more folders, these are:

 - File
   - `docker-compose.yml`